SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Template_Editor.md

      - `≤ dd/MM/yyyy hh:mm`: The root time occurs at or before the specified upper bound.

-1. Enable or disable the toggle button next to `Show [tool-type]`.
-If enabled, the selected tool is shown if the conditions are met.
-If disabled, the selected tool is hidden if the conditions are met.
+1. Enable or disable the toggle button next to `Show [tool-type]`:

+   - If this is enabled, the selected tool is shown if the conditions are met.

+   - If this is disabled, the selected tool is hidden if the conditions are met.

 1. If you chose to show the tool in the previous step, optionally change the look of the tool when the conditions are met.

    Depending on the type of layer and the type of component, the following options may be available:

    - *Icon* layer:

-     - *Color*: Allows you to select a color for the tool, either by specifying the color in RGB format, by entering the Hex value or HTML color name, or by using the color picker box.
+     - *Color*: Allows you to select a color for the tool, either by specifying the color in RGB format, by entering the hex value or HTML color name, or by using the color picker box.

-     - *Icon*: Allows you to select a new icon from the dropdown list, or search for a specific icon using the search bar functionality.
+     - *Icon*: Allows you to select a new icon from the dropdown list.
+You can search for a specific icon using the filter box at the top.

    - *Text* layer:

-     - *Text*: Allows you to enter a custom text.
-You can add formatting to your text using HTML text formatting.
+     - *Text*: Allows you to enter custom text.
+HTML text formatting is supported.

        > [!TIP]
        > For more information on formatting elements designed to display special types of text, see [HTML Text Formatting](https://www.w3schools.com/html/html_formatting.asp).

      - *Font size*: Allows you to set the font size.

-     - *Text color*: Allows you to select a text color, either by specifying the color in RGB format, by entering the Hex value or HTML color name, or by using the color picker box.
+     - *Text color*: Allows you to select a text color, either by specifying the color in RGB format, by entering the hex value or HTML color name, or by using the color picker box.

      - *Border radius*: Allows you to specify the roundness (in pixels) of the background color that can be displayed behind the text (optionally).

-     - *Background*: Allows you to specify a custom background color, either by specifying the color in RGB format, by entering the Hex value or HTML color name, or by using the color picker box.
+     - *Background*: Allows you to specify a custom background color, either by specifying the color in RGB format, by entering the hex value or HTML color name, or by using the color picker box.

      - *Horizontal padding*: Allows you to specify the amount of space (in pixels) that should be left free above the text.

      - *Vertical padding*: Allows you to specify the amount of space (in pixels) that should be left free underneath the text.

-     - *Text alignment*: Allows you to choose between the available horizontal alignment options (Left, center, right, or justify).
+     - *Text alignment*: Determines the horizontal alignment (left, center, right, or justify).

-     - *Vertical alignment*: Allows you to choose between the available vertical alignment options (Top, center, or bottom).
+     - *Vertical alignment*: Determines the vertical alignment (top, center, or bottom).

    - *Rectangle* layer:

-     - *Color*: Allows you to select a color for the tool, either by specifying the color in RGB format, by entering the Hex value or HTML color name, or by using the color picker box.
+     - *Color*: Allows you to select a color for the tool, either by specifying the color in RGB format, by entering the hex value or HTML color name, or by using the color picker box.

      - *Border radius*: Allows you to specify the roundness (in pixels) of the background color that can be displayed behind the text (optionally).